Overhead configuration: Comparing A5060 and A5010 for people tracking in healthcare.

 The following tests were performed.

-• Minimum Activation Power test: Measured at antenna boresight to benchmark the tags in the environment.
+• A Minimum Activation Power test was measured at antenna boresight to benchmark the tags in the environment.

-• Read Zone Coverage Test: Measured at +3dBm reader power from each tag’s minimum activation power.
+• Read Zone Coverage Test at +3dBm reader power from each tag’s minimum activation power was to inform hospital keep out zones.

 Read More